ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 ## Global power shifts

-Surveillance is no longer just about keeping an eye on things—it’s about who controls the eye.
+Surveillance is no longer just about keeping an eye on things, it’s about who controls the eye.
 The battlefield now spans land, sea, space, and that murky zone where your toaster knows more than you do.
-And the AI arms race shows no sign of slowing down—especially with authoritarian states writing the rulebook as they go.
+And the AI arms race shows no sign of slowing down, especially with authoritarian states writing the rulebook as they go.

 ## Resources